MichielBbal/snoring_sound_sensor/README.md

 ### 6.Install EdgeImpulse and InfluxDb on the Raspberry Pi
 * If you have already installed EdgeImpulse and InfluxDb on your Pi, you can skip this step*
 *
-To install EdgeImpulse follow the tutorial here:
-To install InfluxDB follow the tutorial here:
+To install EdgeImpulse follow the tutorial [here](https://docs.edgeimpulse.com/docs/edge-impulse-for-linux) To install InfluxDB follow the tutorial [here](https://simonhearne.com/2020/pi-influx-grafana/)

 ### 7. Download the model to the Raspberry and use the provided script

-After training the model in EdgeImpulse
+After training the model in EdgeImpulse, you can download it to your Raspberry using the following command:

+`$ cd <to right directory>
+`$ edge-impulse-linux-runner --clean --download modelfile.eim

 I've provided a script to store the data in a Influx database.

+After starting the script, there will be some errormessages about ALSA, which you can ignore (November 2021).
+(The Advanced Linux Sound Architecture (ALSA) provides audio and MIDI functionality to the Linux operating system).

 ### 8. Connect Grafana to your Raspberry
 I've installed Grafana [link](https://grafana.com/) on my laptop.
 With it you can easily create a connection to the InfluxDB on your pi.